TouK/nussknacker/docs/MigrationGuide.md

 * [#7468](https://github.com/TouK/nussknacker/pull/7468) When a namespace is configured, Kafka consumer groups are also namespaced.
   This change should have been introduced as of starting from Nussknacker 1.15 when a feature flag `useNamingStrategyForConsumerGroupId` was removed to temporarily disable consumer group namespacing.
+* [#7578](https://github.com/TouK/nussknacker/pull/7578) Component labels will be auto-generated for all components that don't have `label` defined in `ComponentDefinition`.
+Labels will be visible in components palette and in components list.
+  Auto-generated label is created by formating component's name into Title Case, e.g. for component with name `aggregate-session`, label will be `Aggregate Session`.
+If component provider has `componentPrefix` set, it'll be included in auto-generated label.

 ## In version 1.18.0